ShlokMaharwal/CodeNest/README.md

 ## 💡 How to explain this in interviews

-**"Walk me through your CodePulse project"**
+**"Walk me through your CodeSync project"**

 > "I built a real-time collaborative coding platform — like CoderPad.
 The hardest part was syncing editor state across multiple clients without conflicts.
 I used a custom Node.js server alongside Next.js to maintain persistent WebSocket connections via Socket.io.
 Each room has its own state — code, language, test cases, output — and I broadcast deltas to all clients in the room using Socket.io rooms.
-For code execution, I integrated the Judge0 API which runs code in sandboxed environments, supporting 8 languages.
-Auth is handled by NextAuth with JWT sessions, and room data is persisted in MongoDB."
+For code execution, I integrated the Wandbox API which runs code in sandboxed environments, supporting 8 languages.
+Auth is handled by NextAuth, and room data is persisted in MongoDB."

 **Follow-up: "How did you handle race conditions in the editor?"**